kishiyamat/ntu-ut-ling-vwp/script/data-trimming.md

     return(refined_column)
 }

-# check if it works
+# run the function definition and check if it works
 raw =  getDataFrameFromFileName("npi_2017_New test_Rec 05_Segment 1.tsv")
 test = refineRawDataFrame(raw)
+head()
 ```

 1. make data simpler based on Fixation